jeskodes/milestone-project-1-jesk/README.md

 ### Research

 - I carried out research into similar photography websites offering wildlife photography courses, workshops or safaris to get ideas for layout, functionality and styles.
+- I carried out research in independent artist's websites to get an idea of how they showcased their art.
-- I wanted to use my design to both give information about the product and to highlight the photographers work; I carried out research into website layouts that emphasised the use of images.
+- I wanted to use my design to both give information about the product and to showcase the photographer's work.
+- I carried out research into website layouts that emphasised the use of images.

-  ###### Initial Findings:
+##### Initial Findings:
    - A carousel hero image is popular as this provides greater opportunies to showcase wildlife photos.
    - Lots of websites provide an initial short summary of the workshop/courses on cards.
 There is link to see the full details of the course.
    - Social proof in the form of reviews is popular - usually nearer the end of the page.